I thought I was funny.

 I don’t have memories growing up when my mother and I laughed together.
 When I was twelve and Mother became the only parent present to rear and financially support three children, she stayed stressed.
 I suppose it was only after I was grown and no longer in her care she was granted the freedom to lighten up.

-It was usually during the holidays after preparing a large meal and cleaning up that Mother, Ari (from young through teen years–Mother died when) and I would stretch out on her bed, tell some rambling story and laugh until we cried.
+It was usually during the holidays after preparing a large meal and cleaning up that Mother, daughter Ari (from her young years through her early twenties before Mother died ) and I would stretch out on her bed, tell some rambling story and laugh until we cried.
 Our shoulders shook, our squeals of laughter escalated, and tears flowed in their freeing power, exhaustion whirling away from our reverie.

 Today I was reminded of a time that still makes me laugh in its fullness.
 Background info—I had a friend who taught aerobics classes I attended at a health club.
 She went to OBU and was a PE major.
 At the same health club when Ari was 7ish, Ari’s dad and I were involved with other couples from our church on round robin teams in which we played wallyball—that’s playing volleyball in a racketball court.
 On those evenings Ari and friends watched through the glass walls or over the second floor walkway.

 One afternoon Mother picked up Ari to spend the night with her.
-As they drove to her house, Mother tossed out a question, “So what do you think you’re interested in doing?”
+As they drove to her house, Mother tossed out a question, “So what do you think you’ll want to do when you grow up?”

 “When I go to college,” Ari said decisively, “I’m going to OBU and majoring in wallyball.”

 Mother got so tickled, she started crying.